kirchners-manta/peacemaker4/docs/source/01_peacemaker.rst

 - The volumes for the monomers
 - The molar amounts of the components in your system
 - The adiabatic interaction energy of the clusters
+For units and formatting, see the section, :ref:`ClustersetFile`.

 What you get from Peacemaker
 ***********